BartMassey/advent-of-code-2016/README.md

 * The `try_pat()` function of days 21 and 22 should be
   pulled to `libaoc` and used in other parts as well.

+I have run everything through [Clippy](http://crates.io/crates/clippy) at this point, and taken much of its advice.
+I have generally left idiomatic loops alone, as the iterator versions suggested by Clippy seem less clear to me.
+It was gratifying to see the last three days' solutions pass Clippy without warning: apparently I learned some Rust.

 I am a novice Rust programmer.
 Feedback and pull requests are extremely welcome!
 Let me know what I should have done, and I'll try to make it right.